soloprime9/GasPredi/src/app/posts/yeh-rishta-kya-kehlata-hai-20th-march-2026-written-update.md

 ---

 ## Episode Summary
 This is so popular show at this time, because this show story is going to blow our mind dear, where we are seeing that Myra is not happy with Abbhira.
 She will not want to see Abhira in life of her and Armaan.
 Refuses to give any chance to Abhira to prove herself.
-This blog upddate in progress.
+Later we see that Abhira try talk to Myra but she ignore her and behaving like as Abhira is a stranger for her.
+After some time we see that Abhira said to Myra that she want to explain what happen in 8 years.
+Myra meet Armaan and said that she will not go poddar's house.
+She will directly go to hostel.

+Later we see that Abhira said to Armaan, that please tell to Myra that she want to talk to her.
+Armaan said that you have already broken her heart and left her and came after 8 years in her and my life.
+So this is your bad, that Myra is here is correct.
+Abhira here fullfilled broken and feels guilty.

+Later we see that Disha said to Aryan to tell Damyanti relation of Armaan and Abhira.
+Aryan not agree with Disha and said that Damyanti will break marriage.
+Later we see that Abhira request to principal to call Myra. prinipal refuses to call Myra.
+Myra broken and cry, Mukti ask her and pray to god.
+After we see that Myra talk to Armaan.
+Myra said that after Kaveri health improve and aryan wedding, throw out Abhira from poddar house.
 There is today episode gonna to be end...